brefphp/bref/docs/runtimes/function.md

 $result = json_decode($result->get('Payload')->getContents(), true);
 ```

-Alternativly, you can achieve the same result with the lighter [AsyncAws Lambda](https://github.com/async-aws/lambda) package.
+Alternatively, you can achieve the same result with the lighter [AsyncAws Lambda](https://github.com/async-aws/lambda) package.

 ### From other AWS services